from within your $GOPATH $ mkdir quickstart && cd quickstart $ pulumi new aws-go

 Create a New Project

-Now that you have set up your environment by installing Pulumi, installing your preferred language runtime, and configuring your AWS credentials, let’s get started with creating your first Pulumi program.
+Now that you have set up your environment by installing Pulumi, installing your preferred language runtime, and configuring your AWS credentials, let’s create your first Pulumi program.

 $ mkdir quickstart && cd quickstart $ pulumi new aws-typescript